Orthopedic Medical Negligence Claims

 By way of example, there can be pressure to get into the operating theatre to deal with an acute injury, such as a traumatic fracture.
-However, it can be better to wait to operate, until soft tissues have settled down, or a Consultant is available to perform the operation, rather than a more junior surgeon.
+However, it can be better to wait to operate, until soft tissues have settled down, to get a better result.
+In addition, it can be better to wait for a Consultant to be available to perform the operation, rather than a more junior surgeon.

 Here are some examples of past successful orthopaedic medical negligence and orthopaedic surgery claims:

 G v Dudley Group of Hospitals NHS Trust- R Batta, £1,250,000 for a 47-year-old man who had an acute back spasm and was incontinent of urine.
-Ambulance crew said the hospital would just put him in traction, and he may as well stay at home and rest.
-A GP agreed later in the day.2 days later he was admitted to hospital and emergency surgery to his spine on the third day was too late to prevent paralysis from the waist down.
+An ambulance crew said the hospital would just put him in traction, and he may as well stay at home and rest.
+A GP agreed later in the day.
+Two days later he was admitted to hospital.
+However, emergency surgery to his spine was too late to prevent paralysis from the waist down.

 £560,000 for a lady, in Sheffield, whose hip dislocation was not diagnosed until 2 ½ years old in the 1960s.
 The claim was completed by our Director and was made late in adulthood.

 £175,000 to our client, a lady from Essex, who was advised to have the wrong type of bunion surgery.
 The operation was not successful, she had to have repeat surgery and was left with permanent mobility problems.

 £75,000 to a gentleman client from Rotherham, who was left with a bowed thigh after inadequate treatment of a fracture.
 He did not realise this was negligent until 18 years later when he was advised he needed very painful leg lengthening surgery.

 £30,000 for a gentleman client, from Chesterfield, who suffered a delay in diagnosis of a Colles fracture of his wrist.